sylvainhalle/textidote/Readme.md

 words between the original and the "clean" text.
 This means that it can translate the messages from Language Tool back to their proper location **directly in your source file**.

+You can see the list of all the rules checked by TeXtidote at the end of this file.

 ## Getting TeXtidote